laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 You can take a peek at the final result [here](https://www.staging.technoblather.ca).

 Two major hurdles presented themselves: I already had a live terraform stack with [state](https://developer.hashicorp.com/terraform/language/state), and my terraform declarations assumed a single environment.
-So, I needed to decide how to support having multiple instances of my infrastructure deployed and managed by terraform, and devise a plan to migrate my existing terraform stack accordingly.
+So, I needed to decide how to support having multiple instances of my infrastructure deployed and managed by terraform, and devise a plan to migrate my existing terraform stack gracefully.

 # What my options were